Carrington Annual Disclosure documents found below contain information on the following topics:

 Transfer Credit Policy

-- Core curriculum courses must have been completed within two years from the time of enrollment at Carrington College.
+- Core curriculum courses must have been completed within three years from the time of enrollment at Carrington College.

 - Non-science related general education courses must have been completed within 10 years of the time of enrollment at Carrington College.